Skatteetaten/aurora/docs/frontpage/build.md

 ## How we build

-Building an image is done with out central build logic [architect](/documentation/openshift/#the-application-image-builder-architect) that implements the [CustomBuilder](https://docs.openshift.org/latest/creating_images/custom.html) contract.
+Applications are built, tested and verified in our custom Jenkins CI/CD pipeline.
+They are then passed on to the proprietary CustomBuilder, Architect, as zip files called DeliveryBundles.
+A DeliveryBundle contains the application files and metadata.

-Triggering a build can be done in several ways:
+Builds are triggered in one of several ways;

-* via [AuroraPipeline](#) as a [semanic release](/documentation/openshift/#deployment-and-patching-strategy) or as a [wip/branch build](#)
+* via the CI/CD pipeline from commits tagged as [semanic releases](/documentation/openshift/#deployment-and-patching-strategy) or as feature branch SNAPSHOTS.
-* as a binary-build directly from a local client for [development flow](/documentation/openshift/#development-flow) builds.
-This will buypass Nexus and read DeliveryBundle from stdin
+* as a binary-build directly from a development machine.
+This will buypass Jenkins and read the DeliveryBundle from stdin.
-* when the build logic or base image changes a trigger will be fired to rebuild in order to support [patching](/documentation/openshift/#deployment-and-patching-strategy).
+* from ImageChange triggers when either the CustomBuilder or the Base Image changes.
+See our [patching strategy](/documentation/openshift/#deployment-and-patching-strategy).